Rom-DJoe/Mic-Mac/README.md

 -If the acquisition is not compatible with this detection, you can skip this acquisition at any time.

--As a result: a map is saved were you can check your regions around the nuclei and also the regions used to measure the background.
+-As a result: a "*_Map.tif" image is saved where you can check your regions drawn around the nuclei and also the regions used to measure the background.

 -A .csv file is created with the file name and the mean fluorescence intensity of each region.